Skip to content

 Manual Compilation

-This will compile all extracted figures and generate preview images.
+This compiles all extracted figures and generates preview images.

 TikZ Template

-The TikZ template determines the standalone document structure used for extracted figures:
+The standalone document structure TeXRA uses for each extracted figure:

 json